What is Diastasis Recti?

 Pain management Post-Surgery

 In addition to ensuring your safety and working to get you outstanding results, Dr. Rahban prioritizes your comfort both during, and after surgery.
-While undergoing diastasis recti surgery, you will be carefully monitored for the entire duration of surgery by a Board Certified Anesthesiologist alongside Dr. Rahban.
+While undergoing diastasis recti surgery in Beverly Hills, you will be carefully monitored for the entire duration of surgery by a Board Certified Anesthesiologist alongside Dr. Rahban.
 Upon completion of surgery, you will be gently awakened and monitored as you transition into recovery mode.

 Most patients find that the most uncomfortable part of recovery is during the first week.
 The pain is easily managed with medications, and adherence to the specific post-op instructions provided.
 It’s important to follow Dr. Rahban's specific post-op instructions as they are strategically created for the best interest of the patient to achieve optimal recovery and results.